How to be a registered dental assistant

 |Books and supplies||$1,600|

 Research the school you will attend to figure out the cost.
-There are ways you can finance your education:
+There are ways to get more money for your education.

 SPOTLIGHT: A former dental assistant who is a refugee from Syria donates his services to help people in need in the United States